nios-students/docs/wiki/FAQ'S.md

 - [OBE/ISL](https://youtube.com/@ddpmevidyanios19obeislikt) **from 3.00 PM to 4.00 PM**
 - [Vocational](https://youtube.com/@niospmevidya20vocational) **from 4.00 PM to 5.00 PM**
 > [!NOTE]
 > Follow them on [X](https://x.com/Niostiw) for daily schedule of live streams.
 Most videos/explanations are just people reading PPTs.
-Live streams are cancelled sometimes, but we can't do anything. about it sadly.**
+Live Streams are cancelled sometimes, but we can't do anything. about it sadly.

 ## What is ABCID?
 Is that required?